facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 #### Extrapolated config

 During bulding a Task with dynamic form config, the resulting config containing all form vesions will be placed in `data.json` file (next to `form_config.json` file).

+Note that each form version in `data.json` represents one assignment in Mephisto.

 - In your YAML Task config, always refer to the extrapolated config file `data.json` (not the foorm config file)
 - Every time you re-run Form Composer, `data.json` file will be overwritten